Which Key Dog Food Ingredients Help Safeguard Dogs?

-Which key dog food enhancements help safeguard dogs?
-Glucosamine and chondroitin boost joint health, dental care additives reduce tartar buildup, L-carnitine helps metabolize fat and higher levels of antioxidants support a healthy immune system, says veterinary technician Jennifer Taylor.
+Glucosamine and chondroitin boost joint health; dental care additives reduce tartar buildup, L-carnitine helps metabolize fat, and a higher amount of antioxidants support a healthy immune system, says veterinary technician Jennifer Taylor.
 Dr. Amy Dicke, an Ohio-based veterinarian, shares more information about these and other ingredients.

 Your dog needs fiber to clean out its system and promote a healthy digestive tract.
 Some dog foods now include a one-two fiber punch, doubling up on ingredients rich in fiber.